Antigua Winds

-Antigua Winds is a manufacturer of woodwind and brass instruments like saxophones, clarinets, trumpets, flutes, and musical instrument accessories.
+Antigua Winds is a manufacturer of woodwind and brass instruments, including saxophones, clarinets, trumpets, flutes, and musical instrument accessories.
 It was founded in 1991 by musician and educator Fred Hoey in San Antonio, Texas.
-Antigua Winds specializes in professional and student instruments.
+Antigua Winds specializes in both professional and student instruments.

 In 2018, St. Louis Music secured exclusive North American distribution rights for Antigua Winds.

+In 2022, KMC Music was named as the exclusive United States distributor for Antigua Winds Brass and Boodwind instruments.
+However, there no longer seems to be an exclusive distributor in the USA.

 Saxophones

 Antigua Winds first began as a saxophone manufacturer.
-Antigua saxophones are student Antigua VOSI series, intermediate Antigua series, and professional Antigua Pro - Power Bell Series.
-Antigua cooperated with Peter Ponzol in 2011 for Pro-One Saxophones.
+Antigua saxophones include the student Antigua VOSI series, intermediate Antigua series, and professional Antigua Pro - Power Bell Series.
+Antigua cooperated with Peter Ponzol in 2011 for the Pro-One Saxophones.

 Clarinets

-The Antigua-Backun clarinet is the newest instrument by Antigua Winds and Backun Musical Services.
-It was part of the list of The Top 50 Band Standouts on Music Inc. Magazine in March 2012.
+The Antigua-Backun clarinet is the latest addition to the range of instruments offered by Antigua Winds and Backun Musical Services.
+It was on the list “The Top 50 Band Standouts” on Music Inc. Magazine in March 2012.